 Price of dose largely depends on factors such as insurance, location, and actual dosage.
 However, brand names like Concerta and Adderall typically cost more than their generic counterparts.

 While Concerta and Adderall are both effective in treating those with ADHD, the euphoric high experienced with both drugs make them prime candidates for abuse.
 At high doses, the increased dopamine in the brain can increase feelings of self-confidence, energy, pleasure, and other positive feelings.
 This is more commonly experienced with Adderall as the opposite is said to occur with high doses of Concerta.

 Overtime, abuse of Concerta and Adderall can lead to more serious side effects such as:

 - Mental problems and psychosis

 - Aggression or hostility

 - Shortness of breath

 - Fingers/toes that are cold or numb that can become white or blue

-At Sober College in Los Angeles, California, our young adult rehab helps individuals regain control in their lives and beat addiction in a safe, therapeutic environment.
+At Sober College, our young adult rehab helps individuals regain control in their lives and beat addiction in a safe, therapeutic environment.
 Thanks to our partnership with Woodbury University, we offer a truly unique rehab experience that includes therapy and transferable college courses.
-We take a classroom/scientific approach to treatment with rolling enrollment, so there’s no need to wait until the beginning of a new semester to enroll and receive help.
+Continue reading to learn more about the college and rehab aspect of our unique program.